otvin/compiler/README.md

 ### Known bugs:

 If a function takes a byRef integer and real parameters, and it is invoked from another function (not main) and the real parameter is updated, then the integer paramter value is wiped out.
 See: ```compiler_test_files/known_bug1.pas```.
 It should display 8 then 5, and actually displays 8 then 0.

+Compiler does not provide a good error message when invoking a procedure as a parameter to a procedure or function, instead giving an error that "vartuple is not defined"

+Compiler does not error when invoking a function and ignoring the return value (basically treating a function like a procedure call).
+This is not valid Pascal.

+### Not yet tested:

+Have not tested ByRef parameters with Procedures

 ### Code Coverage: